Former Fed Explains Blueface's Attempted Murder Charge. Will He Beat The Case?

 I'm willing to bet more than likely they had him under surveillance, right?

-They knew he was in town, and they're like, All right, we can get him here.
+They knew he was in town, and they're like, all right, we can get him here.

-He's with his girl, he's not with his entourage.
+He's not with his entourage.

-Let's get him right here, right now, get this shit done.
+Let's get him right here right now.

 Maybe they had source information, but I'm willing to bet that they had him under surveillance for a period of time.